The Case Files

 EXHIBIT D-10

-Not Because of Works Done by Us — The Gospel in Miniature
+Not Because of Righteous Things We Had Done — The Gospel in Miniature

 Titus 3:3-7

 From total depravity to eternal inheritance in five verses.
 Paul lays out the entire chain of salvation — and at every link, God is the actor: He saves, He regenerates, He pours out the Spirit, He justifies by grace.
-"Not because of works done by us in righteousness, but according to his own mercy."
+"Not because of righteous things we had done, but because of his mercy."

 Investigate